 Sneha Kumar – Education Technician, Sequoia Riverlands Trust

 Sneha Kumar is serving as the Education Technician with Sequoia Riverlands Trust in Visalia, CA. She has moved to California from North Carolina, after graduating from UNC Chapel Hill with a bachelor’s in English.
 While in college, she gained lots of experience in education, and learned that her passion is helping others learn new things.
 In addition to teaching, Sneha loves to ride horses and hike mountains, and is excited to explore as much of the West Coast as possible!

-Marcus Long – Sierra Region Program Specialist, Toulumne River Trust
+Caitlyn Rich – Sierra Region Program Specialist, Tuolumne River Trust

 Caitlyn was born and raised in the foothills of the Sierra Nevada just north of Yosemite, where she became familiar with backcountry life.
 This summer she worked as a kayak guide on the Monterey Bay and in the Elkhorn Slough while she completed her degree in Ecology and Evolutionary Biology at the University of California, Santa Cruz.
 While in college Caitlyn conducted research on predator driven selection for various Ensatina salamander color morphs and participated in many field research courses.
 When she wasn’t studying you could find Caitlyn rock climbing, hiking, and kayaking.
 She is now excited to return back home this fall with new knowledge and experiences in order to educate her community and engage in local restoration projects.